eic/epic-analysis/README.md

 - **ROOT**: prefer v6.24.02 or later
 - **Delphes**:

+# TODO: update this
+- delphes install script
+- `make delphes` and `make deps`
+- symlink `deps/delphes` if you have your own build

   - the analysis is capable of reading `delphes` fast simulation output, and also provides a simple wrapper for `delphes` to help keep input `hepmc` and output `root` files organized